Optimal Echo Chambers: Normal prior and signals

 The solid blue line in the middle shows the expected state if the agent samples only within the optimal radius $r^\star\approx 2.35$.
 This is again a weighted mixture of the solid red and green lines below and above, which represent the low-types-only and high-types-only optimal actions given censoring to $r^\star$.
 Note that the agent is more responsive to signals from the echo chamber.

 To sum up, in the normal framework, the optimal action is the weighted average between the response given only high types and the response given only low types.
 Each of these policies is a non-linear pivot of an un-censored policy which admits a simple linear closed-form.
-The weights on each of type-specific policy do not depend on the chosen radius,\footnote{This property is not exclusive to normal signals---it is shown for the general framework in the appendix.} and the weight on the high-type-only response steadily decreases as the signal gets further from the prior expectation.\footnote{This monotonicity in the likelihood of a high type comes from the fact that the prior expected distributions of signals satisfy the monotone likelihood property, see the appendix for a more general treatment} Finally, the agent is more responsive to signals from smaller sampling radii.
+The weights on each of type-specific policy do not depend on the chosen radius,\footnote{This property is not exclusive to normal signals---it is shown for the general framework in Appendix \ref{app:proofs}.} and the weight on the high-type-only response steadily decreases as the signal gets further from the prior expectation.\footnote{This monotonicity in the likelihood of a high type comes from the fact that the prior expected distributions of signals satisfy the monotone likelihood property---see Appendix \ref{app:proofs} for a more general treatment} Finally, the agent is more responsive to signals from smaller sampling radii.

 An interesting property arising from signals with uncertain quality is that the optimal action (especially with no censoring) can exhibit non-monotonicity.
 Since signals further from the agent's prior expectation are less trustworthy, they can also be less persuasive.
-So it may be the case that there are regions of the signal space in which the agent's posterior belief is decreasing in the signal received---a more extreme signal results in a less extreme action.\footnote{\citet{williams2021echo} derives a similar non-monotonicity owing to correlation in preferences.}
+So there may be regions of the signal space in which the agent's posterior belief is decreasing in the signal received---a more extreme signal results in a less extreme action.\footnote{\citet{williams2021echo} derives a similar non-monotonicity owing to correlation in preferences.}

 In the normal case, the non-monotonicity occurs even though both components that are averaged, $a_H^*(\cdot)$ and $a_L^*(\cdot)$, are monotonically increasing.
 The average is non-monotonic because the weights are not constant.
-For example in Figure \ref{fig:optimalaction}, a signal of $s=2$ prompts a higher action than a signal of $s=4$, because the agent knows that the latter almost surely came from a low-type source.
+For example in Figure \ref{fig:optimalaction}, a signal realization of $s=2$ prompts a higher action than $s=4$, because the agent knows that the latter almost surely came from a low-type source.
 In other words, a moderate view can elicit a greater response than an extreme one, because it is more trustworthy.
 Proposition \ref{prop:actionnonmon} gives conditions for this non-monotonicity to occur.

 \begin{prop} Assume that the prior $\mu_0$ and signals $f_L$ and $f_H$ are distributed normally.
 Fix $\sigma_0^2$, $\sigma_H^2$, and $h\in\left(0,1\right)$.
 Then there exists a threshold $\bar\sigma_L^2$ such that $\sigma_L^2>\bar\sigma_L^2$ implies that the optimal action without censoring $ a^\star(s,\infty)$ is not monotonic in $s$, and has a local maximum. \end{prop}